habemusne/SmartDevice_DataPipeline/README.md

 resonable time in running.
 The succes of events like marathon can be predited with this preliminary information along with other factors combined.

-# Tools and technolgies to be used -
+# Tools and technologies to be used
 1. Apache Kafka
 2. Apache Spark
 3. AWS S3